-How Audit Addressed the Key Audit Matter

-Impairment of Property, Plant and Equipment

-financial statements. these power generation assets are significant to the statement of financial position and are revalued less carried amounts at accumulated depreciation and accumulated impairment losses.
+Key Audit Matter How Audit Addressed the Key Audit Matter Impairment of Property, Plant and Equipment financial statements, these power generation assets are significant to the statement of financial position and are and appropriate given my understanding of similar situations. carried at revalued amounts less accumulated depreciation and accumulated impairment losses.
 The property, plant and equipment balance also includes capital work in progress amounting to Kshs.64 billion (2023 - Kshs.57 billion) which is carried at cost less any impairment losses.

-An impairment assessment was performed power generating assets Management and a pre-tax impairment provision of Kshs.382,572,000 (2023 -Kshs.4,980,578,000) and Kshs.912,830,000 (2023 - Kshs.899,760,000) made in the statement of profit or loss and other comprehensive income.
-These provisions have disclosed under other been comprehensive income and Note 10(g) to the financial statements respectively. identified impairment Management indicators in the plant and machinery assets related to connected wells used for reinjection whose casings were perforated thus considered un-usable.
-In addition, an impairment on capital work in progress was assessed at Kshs.39,478,000 (2023 Kshs.10,040,000) which has been charged to the statement of profit or loss and other comprehensive income as disclosed in Note 10(g) to the financial statements.

-Significant judgments are required to be applied by the Directors in the impairment assessment of these assets in line with the accounting policies and International Accounting Standard, No. 36 (IAS 36), on Impairment of Assets.
+I obtained Management's assessment of the indicators of impairment and reviewed the key assumptions made with the objective of testing their reasonableness based on evidence available.
+An impairment assessment was performed on the power generating assets by Management and a pre-tax impairment provision of Kshs.382,572,000 (2023 - Kshs.4,980,578,000) and Kshs.912,830,000 (2023 - Kshs.899,760,000) made in the statement of profit or loss and other comprehensive income.
+These provisions have been disclosed under other I challenged the significant judgments made and conclusions reached.
+My audit procedures focused on understanding the basis of the judgments made considering audit evidence which I could obtain during the audit and my understanding of the nature and use of these assets. comprehensive income and Note 10(g) to the financial statements respectively.
+Management identified impairment indicators in the plant and machinery assets related to connected wells used for re- injection whose casings were perforated thus considered un-usable.
+In addition, an impairment on capital work in progress was I obtained the impairment valuation and analyses prepared by Management and tested the approach applied for appropriateness.
+I also tested the data used in the impairment calculations for accuracy and completeness. assessed at Kshs.39,478,000 (2023 - Kshs.10,040,000) which has been charged to the statement of profit or loss and other comprehensive income as disclosed in Note 10(g) to the financial statements.
+With regards to my analysis of the overall impairment assessment, I did not identify any significant issues with the approach used by Management and I concluded that it was consistent with International Accounting Standards 36 Significant judgments are required to be applied by the Directors in the impairment assessment of these assets in line with the accounting policies and International Accounting Standard, No. 36 (IAS 36), on Impairment of Assets. and the Company's accounting policies, in all material respects.
+I also did not identify any material misstatement in the data used in the calculations in respect of its accuracy and completeness.